 You might have heard about the term revolving and non-revolving business loan before but do you know the difference between the two?

 Under which circumstances should you choose one over the other?
-Let’s take a look at the difference between these two types of SME financing facilites and which you should choose.
+Let’s take a look at the difference between these two types of business loan facilities and which you should choose.

 Revolving line of credit

 A revolving line of credit is used to categorize a credit facility which does not have a fixed term.
 This means that you can tap onto the credit facility over and over again.

 Revolving line of credit can be both secured or unsecured.
 If it’s secured, the banks or financial institution has a collateral that you placed on lien for the credit line they have extended to your company.

 Usually, secured line of credit’s interest would be lower than unsecured as the financier has lower risk with the collateral you pledged.
 Also, the credit limit could be higher as it can be based on the valuation of your collateral pledged.

 For example, if you have a fully paid property of $1M valuation pledged to the bank for credit line, the bank could potentially grant up to 70% to 80% of the property’s valuation as credit line facility.

 It would be tougher for a small business to get a totally unsecured credit line of $700K-$800k though.

 When bankers use the term “revolving”, it essentially means that you can utilize repeatedly the credit line up to the limit granted to you.
 It works similar like your personal credit card.

 Let’s say your company have an unsecured credit line of $100K and you’ve already used $50K.
 You can still access the remaining limit of $50k anytime.